ibm-ecosystem-engineering/QueryCraft/readme.md

 `QueryCraft-The-SuperKnowa-SQL-Sculptor` provides the capability to run the whole pipeline (Context Retriever -> Fine-tuning -> Inference -> Query Correction -> Evaluation -> Query Analysis dashboard) together and also you can run each component individually.

-### 0. Golden Query Annotation
+### Golden Query Annotation
+There are three options for using your dataset to `finetune/evaluate` the Text to SQL (QueryCraft) pipeline:

-1. Bring your dataset with golden queries in the following format: question, query, and db_id Instruction for ingesting the dataset is provided in the next Step 1.
+1. Bring your dataset with golden queries in the following format: `question`, `query`, and `db_id` Instruction for ingesting the dataset is provided in the next Step 1.
 2. Curate the golden query dataset using our annotation tool: [https://dnb-annotator.tsglwatson.buildlab.cloud/]
 3. Use the example datasets provided below for testing: Spider and KaggleDBQA